Second inauguration of Abraham Lincoln

-Before the president was sworn in, Vice President-elect Andrew Johnson took his oath of office at the Senate Chamber.
-At the ceremony Johnson, who had been drinking to offset the pain of typhoid fever (as he explained later), gave a rambling address in the Senate chamber and appeared obviously intoxicated.
-Historian Eric Foner has labeled the inauguration "a disaster for Johnson" and his speech "an unfortunate prelude to Lincoln's memorable second inaugural address."
-At the time Johnson was ridiculed in the press as a "drunken clown".

-Photography
+Media coverage

 This was the first inauguration to be extensively photographed, and the pictures have since become iconic.
 One is widely thought to show John Wilkes Booth, who would later assassinate Lincoln.

+Walt Whitman, arguably the American poet of the 19th century, reported on the inauguration for the Republican-aligned New York Times.

 Inaugural address

 While Lincoln did not believe his address was particularly well received at the time, it is now generally considered one of the finest speeches in American history.
 Historian Mark Noll has deemed it "among the handful of semisacred texts by which Americans conceive their place in the world."